hannah-bartholomew/lego_creator_challenge/README.md

 See https://github.com/wjsutton/lego_analysis_challenge/tree/main for full challenge

 Part 1: Schema Setup 📥

-We're going to use the local PostgreSQL database to build and populate a series of tables that make up a LEGO database.
+We're going to build and populate a series of tables that make up a LEGO database.
 You will need to create tables, insert data, set primary and foreign keys, and then create an ER (Entity-Relationship) diagram.

 Key Steps
 1. Create Your Schema: